You can claim Housing Benefit if:

 Please write down:

 If you get benefit from an earlier date, it is called backdating.
-Your benefit can be backdated by up to 1 month for people of working age and 3 months for pensioners if you have a good reason for not claiming earlier.
+Your benefit can be backdated by up to 1 month for people of working age if you have a good reason for not claiming earlier and 3 months for pension age

 All claims are dealt with as quickly as possible.
 How long it takes to work out your claim depends on;